Michael Ansara: Appearances with Barbara Eden

 While making the Broken Arrow series, the 20th Century-Fox publicity department arranged a date between Ansara and actress Barbara Eden, whom he later married.
 In 1961, Ansara co-starred with Eden in the film Voyage to the Bottom of the Sea.
-In 1966, Ansara guest-starred on Eden's sitcom, I Dream of Jeannie, as the Blue Djinn.
-He would appear with Eden two more times in the series, as King Kamehameha in the 1968 episode "The Battle of Waikīkī", and as Major Biff Jellico in the episode "My Sister, the Home Wrecker".
-He also directed the series penultimate episode, "One Jeannie Beats Four of a Kind".
+In 1966, Ansara guest-starred as the Blue Djinn on Eden's sitcom, I Dream of Jeannie.
+He appeared with Eden two more times in the series, as King Kamehameha in the 1968 episode "The Battle of Waikīkī", and as Major Biff Jellico in the episode "My Sister, the Home Wrecker".
+He directed the series' penultimate episode, "One Jeannie Beats Four of a Kind".
+Later, in 1973, he produced the pilot for The Barbara Eden Show.

 Other notable work

 Ansara starred in Infidel Caesar with the silent film actor Ramon Novarro at the Music Box Theater on Broadway.
-The show, which closed after two preview performances on April 27–28, 1962, was a modern retelling of Shakespeare's "Julius Caesar" set in modern Cuba.
+The show, which closed after two preview performances on April 27–28, 1962, was a modern retelling of Shakespeare's Julius Caesar set in modern Cuba.

 In the 1970s, Ansara appeared in a number of low budget exploitation films, including Dear Dead Delilah (1972), Day of the Animals (1977), and The Manitou (1978).
 He received top billing in the Z movie called The Doll Squad (1973).

 In 1976, Ansara starred in the historical epic Mohammad, Messenger of God (also titled The Message), about the origin of Islam and the message of the Islamic prophet Muhammad.

 Ansara was also known for his voice work.
 He voiced the Ancient One in the 1978 television film Dr. Strange.
 He was a narrator on the PBS series Reading Rainbow.
 He was the voice of Mr. Freeze in two episodes of Batman: The Animated Series, the animated film Batman & Mr. Freeze: SubZero, The New Batman Adventures, Batman Beyond, and the video game Batman: Vengeance.